songxiaoyu/iProFun/README.md

-be learned from each other to boost study power, `iProFun` provides estimate, standard error, Student’s t-test p-value, posterior association probability, empirical false discovery rate (eFDR), multi-omic directional filtering, and whether it’s identified by iProFun or not.
+be learned from each other to boost study power, `iProFun` provides estimate, standard error, Student’s t-test p-value, posterior association probability, empirical false discovery rate (eFDR), multi-omic directional filtering, and whether it’s identified by iProFun.

 -   The `iProFun` identification here is determined by